GimmeKitties711/challenge_21-personalized_book_search_engine_with_graphql/README.md

 # Challenge 21: Personalized Book Search Engine with GraphQL

 ## Description
-Reading books is important, as writing, both fiction and nonfiction, plays a significant part in bringing worlds to life or explaining important information.
-For example, you can follow characters into a fantasy world filled with magical creatures, or you can consult a cookbook for recipes to make dinner for your family.
-However, knowing where to look to find the right literature can be difficult, and many people would benefit greatly from a consolidated resource where they can search for books by topic.
-This app allows users to create an account, and once they are logged in, they can search for books by keyword, save them, acquire them by following their Google Books links, and delete them when they are no longer needed.
-This project taught me how to write typeDefs and resolvers and relate them to each other, handle queries and mutations on the front end and the back end, and import specific libraries from packages.
+Books are important, as they play a significant role in bringing worlds to life or explaining important information.
+For example, you can follow characters through a fantasy world filled with magical creatures, or you can consult a cookbook for recipes that can help you make dinner for your family.
+However, it can be difficult to find the right place to look, and many people would benefit from a resource that lets them search for books by topic.

+This app allows users to create an account, and once they are logged in, they can search for books by keyword, save them, acquire them through their Google Books links, and delete them once they are no longer needed.
+This project taught me how to write and connect typeDefs and resolvers, handle queries and mutations on the front end and the back end, and import specific libraries from packages.

 ## Table of Contents
 - [Description](#description)